Porter Goss: Resignation

-On May 5, 2006, Goss's resignation was announced at a joint press briefing with President Bush at the White House.
+In May 5, 2006, Goss's resignation was announced at a joint press briefing with President Bush at the White House.
 There was speculation in the press concerning the reasons for the sudden announcement.
 His choice for the position of Executive Director of the Central Intelligence Agency, Kyle Foggo, was enveloped in an extensive procurement scandal within days of Goss's resignation.

 The Los Angeles Times reported: "Goss was pushed out by Negroponte after clashes between them over Goss's management style, as well as his reluctance to surrender CIA personnel and resources to new organizations set up to combat terrorism and weapons proliferation."
 Negroponte for his part had been an ambassador and a consumer of intelligence.
 Goss made the point with Negroponte that pursuing changes Negroponte reportedly desired, in the manner upon which Negroponte reportedly insisted, contradicted the intent of the intelligence reform legislation to add to the capabilities of the existing agencies in the intelligence community, not to detract and diminish those existing capabilities.
 The Weekly Standard also noted that Goss wanted intelligence analysts to get more exposure to intelligence gathering and Negroponte planned to move them from the CIA over to DNI, farther from intelligence gathering.
 While the editors of The Weekly Standard sided with Goss in this dispute, they believe Goss was forced out for other reasons:

 [W]e are concerned that Goss left, or was eased out, for reasons of greater policy significance.
 And if this is the case, Goss's leaving is not a good sign.
 Goss is a political conservative and an institutional reformer.
 He is pro-Bush Doctrine and pro-shaking-up-the-CIA.

 John Negroponte, so far as we can tell, shares none of these sympathies.
 Negroponte is, therefore, more in tune with large swaths of the intelligence community and the State Department.
 If Negroponte forced Goss out and is allowed to pick Goss's successor—if Goss isn't replaced with a reformer committed to fighting and winning the war on terror, broadly and rightly understood—then Goss's departure will prove to have been a weakening moment in an administration increasingly susceptible to moments of weakness.

 Goss was replaced by Negroponte's Principal Deputy Director for National Intelligence, four-star Air Force General Michael Hayden.

 Excerpt from the History of the Office of the Director of National Intelligence:

 The idea of a Director of National Intelligence (DNI) dates to 1955 when a blue-ribbon study commissioned by Congress recommended that the Director of Central Intelligence should employ a deputy to run the CIA so that the director could focus on coordinating the overall intelligence effort.

 Robert Novak's May 11 column claimed "Goss faced a disintegrating CIA.
 The major analytic functions were passed to the DNI.
 Special operations were going over to the Pentagon.
 Negroponte was no help to Goss.
 Although bizarre reasons for Goss's resignation have been floated on the Internet, sources say Negroponte simply suggested his time was up."